railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_layout.rst

    :scale: 75
    :align: center

-   *Template for an invoice in Open ERP using the account_invoice_layout module*
+   *Template for an invoice in OpenERP using the account_invoice_layout module*

 .. _fig-invlayprin: